 More than three years ago, Apple started selling a computer that looks like a trash can.
-Now Samsung has a very similar looking computer that is much cheaper Global Amend.
+Now Samsung has a very similar-looking computer that is much cheaper than Global Amend.

 I’m not really sure why it took Samsung three years to copy Apple’s cylindrical design for a desktop.
 Then again, Samsung’s not alone.
 HP built its own PC in a 360-degree speaker back in August.

 - Wenger tips Southgate for permanent England role

 - Property tycoon Cecil Chao and their daughter make a tight-knit team

 - Apple iOS 10.1 update erases health app data from iPhones, iPads; is there a way to restore it?

 - 7 Easy SEO Tips For Solopreneur Marketing